stonerlab/stonerplots/docs/TEMPLATE.md

 1. **Notes**

     - Explain important implementation details, gotchas, or assumptions.
-    - THis section may be omitted if there are no important details or gotchas.
+    - This section may be omitted if there are no important details or gotchas.

 1. **Examples**

     - Include real-world examples of how to use the functionality, both basic and advanced.
-    - This section should be omitted for functions, methods and classes that are not intended for third parties to use - for example, base classes, internal or private functions or methods.
+    - This section should be omitted for functions, methods and classes whose names start with an underscore _ as these are private or internal.

 ### Example Template for a Class